-Let's go back to the top of the page and notice some of the way's the book describes the mental obsession.
+Let's go back to the top of this page and notice some of the way's the book describes the mental obsession.
 In the first line they call it "the foolish idea", the fourth line down it's called "plain insanity", then a few words later "lack of proportion, of the ability to think straight", six lines later "the curious mental phenomenon", two lines after that "some insanely trivial excuse", two line later "the insane idea", seven lines after that "our justification for a spree was insanely insufficient", and then two lines later "there was little serious or effective thought during the period of premeditation of what the terrific consequences might be".
 This is another example of how Bill Wilson likes using different words that all mean the same thing.
-The Book continues at the bottom of page 37: